Henrichy/puppyd/README.md

 * Valentin Roudge - For his help and advice in Node.js and architecture best practices.

-* YOU - For reading this documentation and testing out **PuppR**.
+* YOU - For reading this documentation and testing out **Puppyd**.
 We hope you enjoyed the ride!

 # Related projects